Master of Fine Arts in Screenwriting

 Courses Offered

 The MFA in Screenwriting is a 48-credit-hour terminal degree.
-30 hours of the degree are completed at six different residencies, while the remaining 18 hours are facilitated through online workshops throughout the accelerated program, which can be completed in about two years.
+A significant portion of the degree is completed at four different residencies, while year-round courses are offered through online workshops.

 For additional information on MFA courses and for the current official degree plan, see the HCU Course Catalog or select any course below for more details...